-What environmental and/or social characteristics are promoted by this financial product?
+What are the environmental or social characteristics promoted by this financial product?

-The environmental and/or social characteristics ("E/S"), promoted by the Sub-Fund, consist in investing primarily in high-ESG profile companies, based on a best-in-class approach, while excluding companies involved in the coal and tobacco industries in particular.
+The environmental and/or social characteristics ("E/S"), promoted by the Sub-Fund, consist in investing primarily in high-ESG profile companies, based on a best-in-class approach, while excluding companies involved in to the coal and tobacco industries more specifically.